ethereum/fe/README.md

 * Safe by default
 * Ergonomic
 * Powerful
-* Designed for blockchains
+* Designed for Ethereum

 ## Compiler/Tooling Features & Goals

 * Efficient and correct code generation
 * Compiler interactiveness and IDE support
-* Testing that enables thorough validation of Contracts and libraries
+* Testing that enables thorough validation of contracts and libraries
 * Wasm support

 ## Language Specification

 We aim to provide a full language specification that should eventually be used to formally verify the correctness of the compiler.
 A work in progress draft of the specification can be found [here](http://fe-lang.org/docs/spec/index.html).

-## Progress
+## Progress (as of March 2023)

-TODO: update this
+**Supported language features**
+- Enums and match statements
+- Module system
+- Traits and generics

+**Bountiful**

+We have launched a non-traditional bug bounty platform to help validate the Fe compiler.
+You can read more [here](https://blog.fe-lang.org/posts/bountiful-break-things-and-get-paid/).

 ## Getting started